-- 1. Label three SIM agar deeps with your initials, date, and organism numbers (E. coli, P. vulgaris, K. aerogenes).
-Using an inoculating needle, aseptically inoculate each agar deep by stabbing the center of the agar almost to the bottom of the tube and then pulling the needle straight out. - 2.
-Label two MRVP broths with your initials, date, and organism numbers (E. coli, K. aerogenes) and aseptically inoculate each using an inoculating loop. - 3.
-Label two citrate slants with your initials, date, and organism numbers (E. coli, P. vulgaris) and aseptically inoculate each by streaking the loop up the surface of the slant. - 4.
-Label two urea broths with your initials, date, and organism numbers (E. coli, P. vulgaris) and aseptically inoculate each with a loop. - 5.
+- 1. Label two SIM agar deeps with your initials, date, and organism number (E. coli, P. vulgaris) and aseptically inoculate each using an inoculating needle and stabbing the center of the agar almost to the bottom of the tube, then pulling the needle straight out. - 2.
+Label two MRVP broths with your initials, date, and organism number (E. coli, E. aerogenes) and aseptically inoculate each using an inoculating loop. - 3.
+Label two citrate slants with your initials, date, and organism number (E. coli, P. vulgaris) and aseptically inoculate each by streaking the loop up the surface of the slant. - 4.
+Label two urea broths with your initials, date, and organism number (E. coli, P. vulgaris) and aseptically inoculate each with a loop. - 5.
 Place all tubes in a common rack for incubation at 37°C for 18-24 hours.

-FOLLOW UP - Record reactions in the lab report and check results against Table 9.1.
+FOLLOW UP - Record reactions on the report sheet and check results against Table 1.

 - 1. SIM DEEP: Examine tubes for blackening (H2S) and turbidity (motility).
-Add 5 drops of Kovacs reagent to each tube and observe for a pink color change (indole production). - MRVP BROTH: Use a disposable pipette to transfer half of the incubated broth into two sterile screw-top tubes.
+Add 5 drops of Kovacs reagent to each tube and observe for a pink color change (indole production). - 2.
+MRVP BROTH: Use a disposable pipette to transfer half of the incubated broth into two sterile screw-top tubes.
 To one tube, add 5 drops of methyl red reagent and record color change.
 To the other tube, add 15 drops of VP-A and 15 drops of VP-B reagents.
-Gently mix by rolling the tubes with your hands for a few seconds.
+Gently mix by rolling the tubes with your hands.
 Wait 20-30 minutes to observe a positive reaction (red ring at top). - 3.
 CITRATE SLANT: Examine the slant for a change in color from deep green to Prussian blue. - 4.
-UREASE BROTH: Examine the broth for a change in color from golden to deep pink. - 5.
-Remove tape from all tubes and place them in a common rack for autoclaving.
+UREASE BROTH: Examine broth for a change in color from golden to deep pink - 5.
+Remove tape from tubes and place in a common rack for autoclaving.